MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-segment.md

 6. Select **Next**.

-    The segment builder<!--note from editor: Is this what you called a "segment designer" in manage-segments.md?
-I assume this is the better term for it, since it's echoed in the UI.--> page opens.
+    The segment designer page opens.
     >[!div class="mx-imgBorder"]
     >![Segment condition builder page](media/sa-segment-condition-builder-home-page.png "Segment condition builder page")

-7. On the condition builder tab, under **AND**, select **+ Add**.<!--note from editor: To go by the screenshot, this looks like it should be "On the **Builder** tab, select **+ Add condition**." but perhaps the screenshot isn't current.
-Also note, the screenshots show **AND** and **And**.--> Use the following options to define the criteria for the conditions to use for evaluating records:
+7. On the **Builder** tab, under **AND**, select **+ Add**.
+Use the following options to define the criteria for the conditions to use for evaluating records:

     -	**Add row**: Add conditions for when the segment should be applied.
-For example, you can add rows to specify that this segment be applied to leads created by the user John Thomas.<!--note from editor: I don't find "John Thomas" in our list of approved names.
-Is it part of sample data?-->
+For example, you can add rows to specify that this segment be applied to leads created by the user John Thomas.
         1. Select an attribute from the dropdown list in the first column.
         2. Select an operator from the dropdown list in the second column.
         3. Enter a value to filter by in the third column.